electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

-# Gradle Build Visualization and Analytics
+# Gradle Build Analytics and Dependency Visualization
 The GradleAnnotationGenerator project is the data generation part of an interactive build and dependency visualization and analytics utility for [Gradle](http://www.gradle.org)-builds, based on [ElectricInsight](http://www.electric-cloud.com/products/electricaccelerator.php?tab=ei).
 This extends or complements the functionality provided by the existing Gradle [--profile](http://www.gradle.org/docs/current/userguide/tutorial_gradle_command_line.html#sec:profiling_build) and [HTML dependency report](http://forums.gradle.org/gradle/topics/add_an_html_dependency_report) features - enabling quick visual overview of build performance as well as ability for an engineer to really zoom in and dig deep in order to interactively understand structural behaviour and dependency relationships, allowing for troubleshooting and performance optimization at millisecond resolution.

 Below is a sample screenshot of the parallel Gradle-build of Gradle itself, where the Y-axis represents concurrent threads, the X-axis represents time and each box represents the workload (sections of a task or a test) as individual jobs.
 Jobs are categorized by type which is visualized by the colour-coding.
 More details in the example section [below](#examples):